Slađana Milošević: Early career (late 1960s–1977)

-Slađana Milošević was born in Belgrade.
-Her talent for music became very apparent at the early age, so she started education in classical music at the age of five, playing piano.
+Slađana Milošević was born in Belgrade on 3 October 1955.
+Her talent for music became very apparent at the early age, so she started her education in classical music at the age of five, playing piano.
 Few years later, her interest turned to studying violin.
-At the age of twelve she became singer and bass guitarist in a rock and roll school band, though she had not given up violin playing.
+At the age of twelve, she became singer and bass guitarist in a rock and roll school band, though she had not given up on the violin.
 As a teenager she played bass guitar in the bands Nebeska Konjica (Sky Cavalry), Epitaf 8 (Epitaph 8), Juniori (The Juniors), Slomljena Srca (The Broken Hearts) and, for a period of time, she played in one of the last lineups of the band Džentlmeni.
-She made her debut recording at the age of fifteen, playing violin on the 7-inch single "Za usnule oči" / "Gubim te" ("For the Sleeping Eyes" / "I'm Losing You") recorded by the Indian music-inspired band Ganesha.
+She made her debut recording at the age of fifteen, playing violin on the 7-inch single "Za usnule oči" / "Gubim te" ("For the Sleeping Eyes" / "I'm Losing You") recorded by the Indian music-inspired band Ganesha from Belgrade.

-Simultaneously with playing bass guitar, Milošević acted and played in plays by experimental theatre Ex Art Theatre.
+Simultaneously with playing bass guitar, Milošević acted in plays by experimental theatre Ex Art Theatre.
 She continued her career in theatre appearing in the play Tom Payne by Atelje 212 theatre, in which she acted and played violin.
 As a violinist, she continued her musical career as a member of Radio Television Belgrade Orchestra, participating in recording of about 30 albums of different genres.

-She debuted as a singer at the 1974 Student Summer festival in Maglaj, winning first place.
+Milošević debuted as a singer at the 1974 Student Summer festival in Maglaj, winning first place.
 In 1976, she toured the Soviet Union as a member of Saša Subota's Orchestra.
 With Saša Subota's Orchestra Milošević recorded a compilation of world hits for the Soviet market and the single "Mikado" for Soviet label Melodiya.
-The B-side of the single featured a cover of Korni Grupa song "Ivo Lola", for which Milošević recorded the vocals.
+The B-side of the single featured a cover of Korni Grupa song "Ivo Lola", for which Milošević provided the vocals.
 Besides extensive touring with hundreds of concerts performed throughout former Soviet Union, she took part in several TV shows.
 One of the highlights was her interpretation of Marina Tsvetaeva's poem "I Like When You Are Yearning for Me", sung in Russian on Moscow TV, in a special birthday greeting for General Secretary of the Communist Party of the Soviet Union Leonid Brezhnev.
-After recording the single "Baloni" ("Baloons") with Saša Subota's Orchestra, she started performing with the disco band Zdravo, led by her boyfriend-at-the time Boban Petrović.
+After recording the single "Baloni" ("Balloons") with Saša Subota's Orchestra, she started performing with the disco band Zdravo, led by Boban Petrović, her boyfriend at the time.